yokyak/react-agent/docs/documentation.md

   * `password`
   * `dialect`
   * `host`
   * `port`

+`logger` (optional) - either a boolean or a function.
+If `true` is provided, React Agent will log in the console what it is doing.
+If a function is provided, React Agent will pass the logger messages to the function that is provided.
+`runs` (optional) - an object that enables server-side actions to be run independent of the front end.
+Each property is the key of the action that is being tested, and each respective value is the value being passed to the action from the client, if applicable.
+If a value is not being passed from the client, the value should be null.

 ### Description
 The `agent` method is the initial set-up to get React Agent Server working on the server-side.

+It includes functionality for 1) Postman-style testing so that server-side actions can be run independently of a front end, and 2) a logger to display what React Agent is doing.
+These two features can be very helpful in development.

 ### Example
 ```javascript
 const server = http.createServer(fn).listen(3000)